wamuumu/bio-labs/Lab02/README.md

 Unimodal functions are benefited if less "groups" are created (i.e. high tournament size, meaning high selection pressure).
 Since there is only a global optimum, a high selection pressure accelerate convergence by favoring the individuals with the best fitness.
 In multimodal functions, a lower selection pressure should be preferred, given that a premature convergence can lead the solution towards a local optima.

-### _Q2: What is the effect of changing the number of variables on each tested function?_
+### _What is the effect of changing the number of variables on each tested function?_

 Increasing the number of variables increases the complexity of each function, as they represent the number of dimensions in the search space.
 A higher number of dimensions tends to make the search more difficult, producing higher overall fitness values, especially in multimodal functions.

 ## Final questions

-### _Q1: Why is it useful to introduce crossover in EA?
+### _Why is it useful to introduce crossover in EA?
 Can you think of any cases when mutation only can work effectively, without crossover?
 What about using crossover only, without mutation?_

 1) Crossover can be useful in evolutionary algorithms since it allows for the combination of the genetic material from two distinc parents, allowing the new offspring to inherit beneficial traits from both.